-- The region covers an area of 35 km2 (14 ml2) and has population around 6,2 million, ranking it Burma's most populous.
+- Irrawaddy Division occupies Irrawaddy Delta and is bordered Bago Region (north), Bago and Yangon Region (east) and Bay of Bengal (south-west).
+The region covers an area of 35 km2 (14 ml2) and has population around 6,2 million, ranking it Burma's largest by population.
 Pathein is the region's capital city.

-- Ngwesaung Beach and Chaungtha Beach are popular resorts for both Burma people and foreigners.
-They are situated in west side of Ayeyarwady Region, 1h distance from Pathein city and 4 hours from Yangon by road transportation.
+- Ngwesaung Beach and Chaungtha Beach are popular resorts for both domestic and foreign tourists.
+They are in the region's west coast, at 1-hour drive distance from Pathein City and 4 hours from Yangon.

 The Myanaung cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Myanaung, Myanmar.